Datta-IITJ/CV_Project/README.md

 ### Evaluation Metrics

 For evaluating the watermarking techniques, we have used different loss functions to calculate the loss between the (original image, watermarked image) and (original image, watermark-removed image).
 The loss functions we have used are:
-The used evaluation metrices are- <br>
+The used evaluation metrices are-
 1. MSE Loss <br>
 2. Log Loss <br>
 3. Pairwise Loss <br>